post updated in April 2019

 Another thing that is extremely important is how safe Iceland is.
 The safety of Iceland is one of its main attractions for many.
 The crime rate is low and that’s something that any traveller can always appreciate.
 One of the many reasons why there isn’t a lot of tension between the citizen’s of Iceland is the lack of classism (which is something that I think we can definitely learn from).
 For a country that has a high ratio of gun ownership, gun violence is virtually none existent.
 The process of gun ownership is complex and taken very seriously.

 So there you have it!
-With its magnificent wonders and contradictory landscapes that seem to be in perfect harmony, Iceland is a must-see for anyone that appreciates a place that is full of culture, magical scenery, and someplace that can transport you from the real world to a paradise that is beyond compare.
+With its magnificent wonders and contradictory landscapes that seem to be in perfect harmony, Iceland is a must-see for anyone that appreciates a place that is full of culture, magical scenery.
+Not to mention a place that can transport you from the real world to a paradise that is beyond compare.

 Bonus Tip – don’t be caught without an internet connection when you visit Iceland.
 Hire a pocket mobile WiFi hotspot to see you through your trip.
 A pocket mobile hotspot, like this brilliant one from Trawire, literally fits in your pocket!
 Which means you can keep connected to the internet as seamlessly as possible without missing a beat!